LEARNAcademy/Instructor-Resources/javascript/arrays.md

 - Accessors vs mutators

 ### Lecture
-- Create a branch
-- Create a JavaScript file with a `.js` extension and no spaces in the name
-- Run the file with `node`

 Arrays are a collection of data.
 The data is organized like a list with each item having a unique placement in the array.
 - Declaring an array
 - Saving the array in a variable